|

 PP-SSSS (e.g. 6K-0776 ), in which PP is a 2-character prefix that

 identifies the country.
-The table below shows what we currently know:
+The table below shows the currently known prefixes:

 |